“Never go to sleep without a request to your subconscious.”

 Would a mime be pissed if he had to act out the answer?

 Lastly, analyzing dreams to get answers isn’t always straightforward.
 Sometimes it is hard to tell the difference between ‘meaningful’ vs. run-of-the-mill dreams.
-Even if you know it is a precognition, hasty analysis of ambiguous imagery may yield the opposite meaning.
-Dream precognitions, laced heavily in veiled imagery, sometimes reveal their meanings only in retrospect.
+Even if you are confident it is a precognition, hasty analysis of ambiguous imagery may yield the opposite meaning.
+Dream precognitions, laced heavily in veiled imagery, often reveal their meanings only in retrospect.